Contact@Microchemlab.com | (512) 310-8378

 GLP regulations are frequently misunderstood.
 The goal of this page is to provide a framework for understanding the "basics" of GLP regulations.

 Separation between work areas, test systems, and other such things are stipulated by the GLPs.
 The purpose of the facility rules is to ensure that interference between test articles and test systems does not occur, and also to ensure that the laboratory is generally well organized.

 For a given GLP study, five main characters must be identified.
 The Study Director is the person who is responsible for running the study, the Study Sponsor is the person who requests the testing, the Quality Assurance Unit is the person (or group of people) who audit the study and final report, the Archivist is the person who maintains study records, and Management is the person (or group of people) who choose the Study Director and supervise both the Quality Assurance Unit and the Study Director.
-Everybody involved in a GLP study have various levels of accountability with regard to GLP compliance.
+Everybody involved in a GLP study has various levels of accountability with regard to GLP compliance.

 Agreed-Upon Study Protocol